-- Restoration of fourth-year career and technical education (CTE) funding for programs that take four years to complete in key industries crucial to Arizona's continued economic development such as engineering and manufacturing. - Consistent and sustainable funding of the state's education system, including pre-K, K-12, CTE, equitable access to dual enrollment, and postsecondary programs, including the continued implementation of Gov. Doug Ducey's plan to a provide 20% teacher raise by 2020. - Continued funding for the Computer Science Professional Development teacher-training program aligned with the new Arizona K-12 computer science standards, and prioritizing underserved and rural schools so there can be a wider deployment of computer science classes for students across the state.
+- Restoration of fourth-year career and technical education (CTE) funding for programs that take four years to complete in key industries crucial to Arizona's continued economic development such as engineering and manufacturing. - Consistent and sustainable funding of the state's education system, including pre-K, K-12, CTE, equitable access to dual enrollment, and postsecondary programs, including the continued implementation of Gov. Doug Ducey's plan to a provide 20% teacher raise by 2020. - Development teacher-training program aligned with the new Arizona K-12 computer science standards, and prioritizing underserved and rural schools so there can be a wider deployment of computer science classes for students across the state.